 Even such a popular gemstone as a diamond can sometimes display fluorescence.
 Water clean, transparent, absolutely colorless, and perfectly cut diamonds can emit various strength blue glow under UV light.

-Some gemologists believe that fluorescence in diamonds deteriorates their clarity and negatively influences the color (Source).
+Some gemologists believe that fluorescence in diamonds deteriorates their clarity and negatively influences color (Source).

-First of all, black light is just synonymous to long-wave (low energy) UV light.
-There is no “black” light in the nature.
+First of all, black light is just synonymous with long-wave (low energy) UV light.
+There is no “black” light in nature.

 Only 10-15% of all known mineral species can glow under UV light.
 It’s a bit small percentage, but fortunately, some of those minerals are widely distributed and can be already in your collection.
 Hurry up to check your fluorites and calcites under black light (long-wave UV light).